wvhulle/nu-lint/README.md

 ```

 ## Rules

-The rules are categorised roughly in the following categories (but don't rely on the category being completely correct):

-- naming
-- formatting
-- idioms
-- error handling
-- code quality
-- documentation
-- type safety

 You can add, remove or change rules by forking this repo and opening a PR (see [./CONTRIBUTING.md](./CONTRIBUTING.md)).